Back to Connecticut

 Limits and Unknowns

-• The bill does not specify how much it will cost to run the working group.
+• The bill does not specify the exact budget for the working group's activities.

 Bill History